zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Contract-Metadata-Docs-(NatSpec,-ABI).rst

-Since dapps and IDEs will typically want to interact with these resources, standardising their deployment and distribution is important for a smooth Ethereum experience.
+Since dapps and IDEs will typically want to interact with these resources, standardising their deployment and distribution is important for a smooth Expanse experience.

 A specially important example of this is the **NatSpec transaction confirmation notice scheme**, which we will use to illustrate the point.
-However, the strategy described here trivially extends to arbitrary immutable metadata fixed to an Ethereum contract.
+However, the strategy described here trivially extends to arbitrary immutable metadata fixed to an Expanse contract.

 Transaction Confirmation Notice
 ===============================